frozolotl/noak/README.md

 # Noak
-A library for reading and writing java bytecode.
+A library for reading and writing java class files.

 ## Example
 ```rust